sheymaxi/Food-Commodity-Pricing/README.md

 1- Average Commodity price by Region
 2- Trend analysis of commodity over time
-3- Average Commodity price
+3- Average Commodity price across the different states in Nigeria, etc.
-4- Average Commodity price
-5- Average Commodity price
-6- Average Commodity price
-7- Average Commodity price
-8- Average Commodity price
-9- Average Commodity price

 Tools to used:
 1- Microsoft Excel  2- Power BI  3- MS SQL